 Although homosexual relations were decriminalized in 1993, discrimination based on sexual orientation is common.
-Russian authorities intimidate and arrest LGBTQ activists.
+Russian authorities intimidate and arrest homosexual activists.
 In 2013, the legislature passed what became known as the "gay propaganda law" that prohibits exposing minors to the "homosexual lifestyle."
-The law criminalizes public displays of affection among LGBTQ relationships.
+The law criminalizes public displays of affection among homosexuals partners and positive media portrayals of same-sex relationships.
+At this time, the US State Department does not have a Status of Forces Agreement in place for Russia.
+Service members will be subject to local laws with regards to this topic.